-Brush the teeth at least two or three times a week — daily is better — to remove tartar and bacteria.
-Start when your puppy is young so he'll be used to it.
+Brush the teeth at least two or three times a week--daily is better--to remove tartar and bacteria.
+Start when your puppy is young so they'll be used to it.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the ears, nose, mouth, and eyes, and on the feet.
 Ears should smell good, without too much wax or gunk inside, and eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

-Recommended daily amount: Depending on a Xolo’s size, he should eat 5/8 to 1.75 cups of a high-quality dog food daily, divided into two meals.
+Recommended daily amount: Depending on a Xolo's size, they should eat 5/8 to 1.75 cups of a high-quality dog food daily, divided into two meals.

-It's easy to overfeed a Xoloitzcuintli, but obesity can stress his joints, so he shouldn't be allowed to get fat.
-Keep your adult Xoloitzcuintli in good shape by measuring his food and feeding him twice a day rather than leaving food out all the time.
-If you're unsure whether he's overweight, give him the hands-on test.
-Place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
-If you can't, he needs less food and more exercise.
+It's easy to overfeed a Xoloitzcuintli, but obesity can stress their joints, so they shouldn't be allowed to grow overweight.
+Keep your adult Xoloitzcuintli in good shape by measuring their food and feeding them twice a day rather than leaving food out all the time.
+If you're unsure whether they're overweight, give them the hands-on test.
+Place your hands on their back, thumbs along the spine, with the fingers spread downward.
+You should be able to feel but not see their ribs without having to press hard.
+If you can't, they need less food and more exercise.

 Children And Other Pets

-The family-oriented Xolo can be good with children, especially if he is brought up with them.
-He’s not a big fan of having his ears or tail pulled, however, so supervise any interactions with very young children.
-Teach your child never to approach any dog while he's sleeping or eating or to try to take the dog's food away.
+The family-oriented Xolo can be good with children, especially if they're brought up with them.
+They're not a big fan of having their ears or tail pulled, however, so supervise any interactions with very young children.
+Teach your child never to approach any dog while they're sleeping or eating or to try to take the dog's food away.
 No dog should ever be left unsupervised with a child.

-Xoloitzcuintli can get along well with other dogs and cats if they grow up with them.
-They may be less sociable toward strange dogs, however, and their high prey drive inclines them to chase cats and other furry animals they see outdoors.
+Xoloitzcuintli can get along well with other dogs and cats if they grow up with them, too.
+They may be less sociable toward stranger dogs, however, and their high prey drive inclines them to chase cats and other furry animals they see outdoors.